InnerLoopLLC/InnerLoopLLC-UE4-Plugin/README.md

 This plugin basically just adds a few non-essential Blueprint nodes and exposes some engine stuff for Blueprint devs.
 The most useful thing in here, for most developers, is probably the ResetOrientationAndPositionZ node.
 This node drops the Z component of the transform when re-centering the user's XR playspace.
 It's super useful for maintaining the floor level and only adjusting the center position.
 Everything else in here was something I needed for a project at some point or another.
 By collecting that stuff into a plugin, it makes it really easy to bring changes with me across engine versions.

+Find out more about InnerLoop LLC at [https://www.innerloopllc.com](https://www.innerloopllc.com).

 ## Support
 *(only tested for this stuff, but probably works on other engine versions)*
 * **Unreal Engine** - [4.25.3-Oculus](https://github.com/Oculus-VR/UnrealEngine)